 Open daily, 10:00 a.m. to 5:30 p.m.
 Closed Christmas Day.
 Admission is free.

 The building is open from 9:00 a.m. to 4:30 p.m.
 Monday through Friday.
 It is closed Saturdays, Sundays, and federal holidays.

 100 Maryland Avenue, SW

 Open daily 10:00 a.m. until 5:00 p.m.
 Public tours offered daily at 10:30 a.m. and 1:30 p.m.

 Guided tours are offered Monday through Friday at 9:30 a.m., 10:30 a.m., and 2:45 p.m.
 The tour is 45 minutes in duration.
 Reservations are required.

 Monday through Friday, tours leave every 15 minutes from 10:00 a.m. to 2:00 p.m.
 Free tickets are required for public tours during peak season (March through August).

-Every Wednesday the Senate is in session, Senator Tester and Senator Baucus host a get-together for Montanans visiting Washington, D.C.
+Every Wednesday morning the Senate is in session, Senator Tester and Senator Walsh host a get-together for Montanans visiting Washington, D.C.
 It's a great time to enjoy coffee and conversation with folks from across our great state.
-The event is held in Room 215 of the Dirksen Senate Office Building at 8:15 a.m.
 A tour of the U.S. Capitol departs after coffee at 9:00 a.m.